surfactants/sfml-wordle/README.md

 # sfml-wordle
-wordle clone, written in SFML 2.5.1 using GCC 5.1.0
+Wordle clone, written in SFML 2.5.1 using GCC 5.1.0

-`ctrl + backspace` deletes the whole entry
+`ctrl + backspace` deletes the whole entry.

-`return` inputs a guess, or restarts the game if it has ended
+`return` inputs a guess, or restarts the game if it has ended.

-`escape` exits the game
+`escape` exits the game.

 the keyboard isn't clickable, it's just there to track letters